-Nick's principle accomplishments are winning the inaugural Adelaide International Horse Trials 3-star, the inaugural Rolex Kentucky 3DE 4-star and riding for the New Zealand Equestrian Team in Australia and the WEG.
+Nick's principle accomplishments are winning the inaugural Adelaide International Horse Trials 3-star, the inaugural Rolex Kentucky 3DE 4-star (now called 4 and 5-star respectively) and riding for the New Zealand Equestrian Team in Australia and the WEG.

 These were all with Red, a NZ thoroughbred.

-Nick has competed in eventing, show jumping and dressage (PSG), in New Zealand, Australia, the US and in Europe.
+Nick has competed in eventing, show jumping and dressage, in New Zealand, Australia, the US and in Europe.

-Two unusual aspects of Nick and Red's story are the Rolex 4-star winner's purchase price of about $900, and the fact that Nick took out a bank loan, boarded a plane with Red and arrived in the US with a few bags and a need to win something to pay back that loan.
+Two unusual aspects of their story are the Rolex 4-star winner's purchase price of about $900, and the fact that Nick took out a bank loan, boarded a plane with Red and arrived in the US with a few bags and a need to win something to pay back that loan.

-Nick stepped away from competing for over a decade during which time he and his wife, Jeannie, moved to Kentucky, trained racehorses and steeplechasers and built a farm south of Lexington.
+Nick stepped away from competing for over a decade during which time he and his wife, Jeannie, moved to Kentucky, trained racehorses and steeplechasers.

-After attending the 2015 Rolex, Nick realized that he wanted to compete again, and resumed showing later that year.
+After attending the 2015 Rolex Kentucky 3DE, Nick realized that he wanted to ride competitively again.